wustl-oncology/analysis-wdls/README.md

 # Differences from CWL

+Last confirmed mirror with the analysis-workflows CWL repo was commit fbeea265295ae596d5a3ba563e766be0c4fc26e8, PR#1056, Mar24 2022.
+Commits from that point on may deviate unless compared.
+Update these values if that is done.

 ## Directory types must be a zip file, or Array[File]

 There is not yet a supported Directory type in WDL.
 Instances of this